MrSkilless/Personal-Diary/README.md

+# Before you begin

+It is actually an assignment of OOP.
+If you're a student, especially studying in ZJU, I do hope this can help you.
+I've done most of the work by myself.
+In another word, you can say it is "original".
+Anyway, you can use my code freely and it is unnecessary to let me know, but I'll take no responsibility either if something out of your control happens.

 # Personal Diary Application

 Personal Diary is a simple application designed to help users manage and maintain their personal diaries.
 It allows users to easily add, view, delete, and list their diary entries.
 The application provides a basic command-line interface for users to interact with the software.